OleksandrChakalov/TeamGroup/Project_tasks/task2.md

 End Users: The individuals who will be using the application.
 End users will be consulted throughout the development process to ensure that their needs and requirements are being met.
 Investors: Individuals or organizations who have invested in the project.
 Investors will be kept informed of the project's progress and will be consulted on key decisions.

+Project Constraints:

+Budget: The project budget is limited and all development activities must be completed within budget.
+The development team will work to ensure that all features are implemented efficiently and cost-effectively.
+Time: The project must be completed within the given timeline.
+The development team will work to ensure that the project is completed on schedule, with a focus on meeting key milestones and deliverables.
+Resources: The development team has limited resources and must work efficiently to

 Technical Constraints:
 The application must be compatible with a range of devices and platforms, and must be scalable to handle a large number of users.
 The development team will work to ensure that the application is designed and developed to meet these technical requirements.